Unit 7: When PINNs Meet PDEs

 A clean elliptic example.
 The PINN handles the circular geometry mesh-free — a classical advantage over finite differences.
 Closed-form solution: u(r, \theta) = r^3 \sin(3\theta).

 Figure 1: Left: the closed-form three-lobed harmonic u(r, \theta) = r^3 \sin(3\theta) on the unit disk, with Dirichlet boundary u(R, \theta) = \sin(3\theta) and a small inner cutoff r_{\min}.
-Right: a typical PINN collocation cloud — ~400 random interior residual points (green) and ~36 uniform boundary points (orange).
-The mesh-free advantage: random sampling on a disk needs no quadrature scheme or curvilinear mesh.
+Right: a schematic PINN collocation cloud — the solve evaluates the PDE residual at interior points (green) and the Dirichlet condition at a sparser ring of boundary points (orange); the diagram draws fewer for clarity.
+The mesh-free advantage: the collocation points sit directly inside the disk — no curvilinear mesh or quadrature scheme needed.

 using NeuralPDE, Lux, ModelingToolkit, Optimization, OptimizationOptimJL